serokell/blog-posts/untyped-lambda-calculus/article.md

 For example, $\lambda x. x$ is an abstraction.

 Lambda calculus derives its name from the $\lambda$ symbol used in this notation.
-The symbol was most likely chosen arbitrarily.
+Church has stated a couple times the symbol was chosen arbitrarily.
-However, there's an apocryphal story that the notation was derived from $\hat x$ morphing first into $\Lambda x$ and later into $\lambda x$.
+However, there's some evidence (Cardone, 2006) that the notation was derived from $\hat x$ used for class abstraction by Whitehead and Russell in Principia Mathematica, morphing first into $\Lambda x$ and later into $\lambda x$.

 Variables in the body of an abstraction that are parameters of said abstraction are called _bound variables_.
 Other variables are called _free variables_.